 Are you a bad enough dude to

 This game has text or audio that needs to be translated.
 If you are fluent with this language, please read our translation guidelines and then

 A document found at the US National Archives shows some early designs from the game's Popeye phase of development.

 - At the top-right, next to Miyamoto's signature, is a date.
 While the first two digits (representing the current Shōwa year) aren't quite fully legible, what is present suggests "56", which would date this to March 21, 1981 - about three-and-a-half months before the game's release.

 - The level shown is an early version of 25m, looking somewhat different:

 - The playfield is horizontally flipped, with the start and end points on the right side instead of the left.
-While a few of the home ports do have a left-to-right top rivet, no official version has the starting point in the bottom-right corner.
+While a few of the home ports do have a left-to-right top girder, no official version has the starting point in the bottom-right corner.

 - The timer seems to be represented by a fuse leading up to an explosive.

 - All of the ladders are intact.

 - No hammers are present, however it appears that Olive Oyl would perhaps drop cans of spinach for Popeye to consume, which would likely provide the same functionality as the hammer, being Popeye's signature "power-up".